KurtWagner/zlinter/README.md

 ## Background

-This was written to be used across my personal projects.
-The primary driver was something that can be easily versionined into any zig project and customized with bespoke needs while also providing decent opinionated defaults.
+`zlinter` was written to be used across my personal projects.
+The main motivation was to have it integrated from source through a build step so that it can be
+1. customized at build time (e.g., byo rules); and
+2. versioned with your projects source control (no separate binary to juggle)

 I'm opening it up incase it's more generally useful, and happy to let it organically evolve around needs, if there's value in doing so.

-It uses [`zls`](https://github.com/zigtools/zls) (an awesome project) and `std.zig` to build and analyze zig source files.
+It uses [`zls`](https://github.com/zigtools/zls) (an awesome project, go check it out if you haven't already) and `std.zig` to build and analyze zig source files.

 ## Versioning